technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 04/Lab04.md

   that you want to save it for future reference.

-  At the bottom of Copilot's final response, select the **Copy** button to copy the response and paste the copied response in a text editor..
+  At the bottom of Copilot's final response, select the **Copy** button to copy the response and paste the copied response in a text editor.
+If you want to consolidate multiple responses into a single document, you need to manually copy and paste each response in a text editor and save the file.

   **Note**: You will see a **Edit in Pages** button which offers more funtionality and facilitates team collaboration.
 We will not be using **Edit in Pages** in this exercise.
 A separate lab exercise is included in Lab #06.

   ![](./media/image16b.png)

-  If you want to consolidate multiple responses into a single document, you need to manually copy and paste each response in a text editor and save the file..

 ## Exercise #2: Brainstorm marketing campaign ideas using Copilot in Loop

 You can use Copilot in Loop to brainstorm new marketing strategies, plan